fernandoacorreia/blog/content/posts/learning-golang-part-3.md

 tags: ["golang"]
 categories: ["learning golang"]
 codeLineNumbers: true
+codeMaxLines: 20 # Override global value for how many lines within a code block before auto-collapsing.
 # description: "Article description." # Description used for search engine.
 # featured: true # Sets if post is a featured post, making appear on the home page side bar.
 # toc: false # Controls if a table of contents should be generated for first-level links automatically.